 Figures 5 and 6 show comparison results for particle extinction and backscatter coefficients at 355 and 532 nm, respectively, for the EARLI09 session of 25 May 2009, 21:00-23:00 UTC, derived from the signals presented in Figs. 3 and 4.
 Particle extinction coefficients were calculated after the Raman method (Ansmann et al., 1990) from vibration-rotation Raman signals at 387 and 607 nm, respectively, or from HSRL Rayleigh and rotational Raman signals if available.
 In the latter case, the two temperature-dependent signals were added in order to get a profile that is nearly temperature-independent.
-Particle backscatter coefficients were calculated with both 15 the Raman (Ansmann et al., 1992) and the Fernald methods (Fernald, 1984).
+Particle backscatter coefficients were calculated with both the Raman (Ansmann et al., 1992) and the Fernald methods (Fernald, 1984).
 The reference height range is 7-10 km for the Raman solutions and 9.4-10 km for the Fernald solutions.
-The profiles were calibrated in these height ranges to mean values of 4×10^{-5} km-1 sr-1 and 2.5×10^{-5} km-1 sr-1 at 355 and 532 nm, respectively.
+The profiles were calibrated in these height ranges to mean values of $4 \times 10^{-5}$ km-1 sr-1 and $2.5 \times 10^{-5}$ km-1 sr-1 at 355 and 532 nm, respectively.
 A lidar ratio of 55 sr was chosen in the Fernald algorithm.
-A gliding average with increasing 20 window length over height was applied in both extinction and backscatter retrievals.
+A gliding average with increasing window length over height was applied in both extinction and backscatter retrievals.
 For extinction the window length increases from 180 m below 1 km to 2.7 km in the stratosphere.
 For backscatter, the resolution is 60 m up to 3.4 km and increases to 2.7 km in the stratosphere.
 All retrievals and comparisons were done without any correction of the individual overlap function.

-25 the Raman solutions are considered whenever possible.
+Tables 5 and 6 show the valid range and the mean absolute deviations from the reference of particle extinction and backscatter coefficients, respectively, for the predefined height ranges for all comparison campaigns.
+For the backscatter coefficients the Raman solutions are considered whenever possible.
 Otherwise, the Fernald solutions are used (italic numbers in the table).
 Profiles are considered to be valid, when they systematically deviate from the reference by $< 0.01 \text{ km}^{-1}$ at the low end and by $< 0.025 \text{ km}^{-1}$ at the far end of the profile in the case of extinction.
-For backscatter coefficients the limit is set to $3 \times 10^{-4} \text{ km}^{-1} \text{ sr}^{-1}$ at both ends.
-These values are of the order of the statistical measurement errors (see fluctuation of the deviations in the right panels of Figs. 5 and 6) and typically about 10-20 % of the particle extinction and backscatter coefficients measured in distinct aerosol layers (see left panels of Figs. 5 and 6).
+For backscatter coefficients the limit is set to $3 \times 10^{-4} \, \text{km}^{-1} \, \text{sr}^{-1}$ at both ends.
+These values are of the order of the statistical measurement errors (see fluctuation of the deviations in the right panels of Figs. 5 and 6) and typically about 10-20% of the particle extinction and backscatter coefficients measured in distinct aerosol layers (see left panels of Figs. 5 and 6).
 If cirrus clouds were present, e.g., in the case of the EARLI09 example, these height ranges were excluded from the averages in Tables 5 and 6 because of the heterogeneity of the products due to different measurement geometry.
-Because of different pointing and the products due to different measurement geometry.
 Because of different pointing and various fields of view not only different volumes are detected, but also the influence of specular reflection and multiple scattering on the products varies from instrument to instrument.